 - The Reply to Reviewer Comments complies with the content and form requirements in Section IV.F of the FOA; and - The Applicant successfully uploaded all required documents to EERE Exchange by the deadline stated in the FOA.

 D. RESPONSIVENESS CRITERIA

+EERE performs a preliminary technical review of Full Applications.
 Any "Applications Specifically Not of Interest," as described in Section I.C of the FOA, are deemed nonresponsive and are not reviewed or considered.